with-code-example/golang-with-code-example/content/blog/go-vs-rust-navigating-the-programming-landscape.md

 Regardless of which language you choose, embarking on your journey with Go or Rust is an exciting opportunity to expand your skill set, tackle new challenges, and contribute to the vibrant communities surrounding these languages.
 To help you get started, we've compiled a list of resources for learning Go and Rust, ranging from interactive tutorials to project-based learning platforms:

-1. **exercism.io**: An interactive platform for practicing Go and Rust through hands-on coding exercises and mentorship.
+1. **exercism.io**: An interactive platform for practising Go and Rust through hands-on coding exercises and mentorship.
 2. **codecraftrs.com**: A project-based learning platform that offers tutorials, screencasts, and real-world projects for Go and Rust enthusiasts.
 3. **Official Documentation**: Explore the official documentation and guides provided by the Go and Rust communities for comprehensive insights